youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 [^13]: [pigpio](https://abyz.me.uk/rpi/pigpio/pdif2.html) has a C library.
 It has the distinction of performing hardware PWM on any GPIO pin.
 [^14]: [Linear LED PWM](https://jared.geek.nz/2013/feb/linear-led-pwm) provides guidelines/formulas for getting linear scaling when changing the brightness of an LED via PWM.
 Googling "LED PWM linear brightness" brings up several other articles as well.
 [^15]: [Driving PWM output frequency](https://raspberrypi.stackexchange.com/questions/53854/driving-pwm-output-frequency) provides some interesting information and discussion on Raspberry Pis with 26 and 40 GPIO pins.
+[^16]: [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) is the official documentation for getting started with a Raspberry Pi including things like required hardware as well as how to install the OS and other important details.
+[^17]: There is a 3rd way to generate PWM signals, [DMA or Direct Memory Access](https://stackoverflow.com/questions/50427275/raspberry-how-does-the-pwm-via-dma-work),.
+It won't be discussed here in this article.
+[^18]: [Breadboard Basics - Types](http://wiki.sunfounder.cc/index.php?title=Breadboard_Basics_%E2%80%93_Types) is a useful introduction to breadboards and how to use them.
+[^19]: [WiringPi library reference guide](http://wiringpi.com/reference/) documents the main WiringPi functions.
+The rest of the website also has some useful information.